dalibo/emaj/docs/en/webUsage.rst

 Statistics
 ----------

-Using the “*Log statistics*” tab of the group's bar, one gets statistics about updates recorded into the log tables for the selected tables group.
+Using the "*Changes statistics*" tab of the group’s bar, one gets statistics about recorded changes for tables or sequences, for the selected tables group and a given time interval.
+This time interval is defined as either two marks or a mark and the current state.

-Two types of statistics can be produced:
+Three types of statistics can be produced:

-* some estimates about the number of updates per table, recorded between two marks or between one mark and the current state,
+* a number of changes estimate for each table,
-* a precise numbering of updates per tables, per statement type (*INSERT/UPDATE/DELETE/TRUNCATE*) and role.
+* a precise numbering of changes per table, statement type (INSERT/UPDATE/DELETE/TRUNCATE) and role,
+* a number of increments estimate and properties changes per sequence.

-The figure below shows an example of detailed statistics.
+The figure below shows an example of detailed statistics for tables.

 .. figure:: images/emajweb_groupstat.png
    :align: center